po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 Remember, whenever you write a while statement, be sure to provide a mechanism to exit it, or you'll create an infinite loop!

 Now the employees list can be populated entirely from the command line!
+Execute it by entering `dotnet run` in the terminal and confirm that it works as expected.
 Nice work.

 # Organize the Code